virtual-brain-twins/twin-distribution/README.md

 - RAM: 16 GB

 This hardware may vary depending on what package is installed in the spack environment.

+You can directly download the VM to attach it to VirtualBox by importing it as an appliance.
+The username and password are both "vagrant".

 ## Developer: